CTF202098/Module-11-Challenge/README.md

 1. I used the first 4 cells from part 1 to initialize part 2.
 2. I used Prof.’s example to extract all rows of data.
 3. I also used Prof.’s example as a base to create a list of rows.

+This is a first submission, with at least one more submission expected.